Neuro-ID/neuroid-android-sdk/README.md

 Neuro-ID's Mobile SDK makes it simple to embed behavioral analytics inside your mobile app.
 With a few lines of code, you can connect your app with the Neuro-ID platform and make informed decisions about your users.

 ## Getting Started

-### Local Settings
+### Requirements
+* minSDK 21 Supported

+### Mobile SDK and App Demo
+In this project you will find the source code of the library, and there is also a demo application in which the NeuroID library is already integrated.

+### Install the library
-1. Add .aar file in the libs folder
+1. Copy the .aar file found in the libs folder of the demo application to the libs folder of your project.
+There are two files:
+* libs/neuro-id-android-v1.0-debug.aar: Debug and QA Environment
+* libs/neuro-id-android-v1.0-release.aar: Release and Production Environment

-2. In the application gradle add the dependencies:
+2. In your application gradle add the dependencies:
 * QA Environment:
 ```gradle
 implementation files('libs/neuro-id-android-v1.0-debug.aar')